topnax/kiv-os-sp/README.md

-# kiv-os-sp
+# KIV/OS semester project
-A repository KIV/OS semester project
+This repository will contain everything related to the KIV/OS semester project.